openwdl/wdl/versions/draft-2/SPEC.md

 This purely optional section contains key/value pairs where the keys are names of parameters and the values are string descriptions for those parameters.

-> *Additional requirement*: Any key in this section MUST correspond to a worflow input
+> *Additional requirement*: Any key in this section MUST correspond to a workflow input

 As an example:
 ```